jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - Manages a list of available services.
   - Services can register and unregister themselves.
   - Registered services should provide a name and a `get-result` function.
-# MarkdownCode > services > result-cache service
-- This service manages previously retrieved results for other services.
-- It allows other services to store and track results for text fragments, checking if they have become out of date.
-- The cache can monitor changes in both project fragments and result fragments.
-- Services can use an instance of this class to cache their results.
-- Internally, the cache uses a dictionary to map keys to results.
-- When a service calculates a result, it asks the cache to update its dictionary:
-  - The key is calculated by combining the key of the project text fragment with the keys of any additional result values used in the calculation.
-  - If the key is not present, a new cache item is created with the result and marked as still valid.
-  - If the key is already present, the cache item is retrieved and its result is updated to still valid.
-- The cache also maintains a secondary dictionary to track relationships between text fragment titles and dictionary entries.
-- The cache stores results in a JSON file specified by the service.
-- The JSON file contains the primary dictionary, secondary dictionary, and a date to verify if the results are still valid.
-- The cache tries to load the JSON file during construction.
-- The cache registers event handlers with input objects used by the parent service.
-- When triggered, the cache checks the secondary dictionary for entries and marks them as out of date in the primary dictionary.
-- If other cache services are monitoring this cache service, they are notified of the out-of-date text fragment.
 # MarkdownCode > services > build service
 - Converts markdown project data list into source code using a set of gpt-services
 - Iteratively generates conversions on different text frames
 - Starts with original markdown code and ends with source code files stored on disk
 - Performs the following actions to build the project:
   - Asks the compress service to render the result for each text-fragment in the project.
-# MarkdownCode > services > compress service
-- The compress service uses the gpt service to shorten a text fragment.
-- The get-result function calls the GPT-service with specific parameters.
-  - The parameters include a system message and the content of the text fragment.
-- This service is useful for checking if the gpt service understands the fragment and can be used for other processes.
-- The service utilizes a result-cache-service to store and track results.
-  - The result-cache is updated whenever the get-result function is called.
-  - The result is stored under the same key as the input parameter of get-result.
-- The gpt-interface for this service is named "compress".
-# MarkdownCode > components > body > outline
-- Outline component positioned to the left of the editor
-- Displays a tree representing the outline of the active project
-- Tree structure shows the relationship between headings
-- Clicking on a tree item scrolls the related text into view on the editor
-- Monitors position-tracking service for changes to the selected text-fragment
-- Sets the corresponding tree-item as selected when the position changes
 # MarkdownCode > services > dialog service
 - The dialog service is a shared interface for displaying dialog boxes in other components and services.
 - It supports dialog boxes for errors, warnings, and information.